ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d3 - d - Node - Basic Authentication and Sessions.md

 -->

-  - IMPORTANT: keep user logged in
+  - OPTION 1 (December 2022):
+    - code from Ironlauncher should work fine (it's a bit shorter than the settings we've used for previous cohorts)

+    ```js
+    const MONGO_URI = process.env.MONGODB_URI || "mongodb://127.0.0.1:27017/my-app";

+    app.use(
+      session({
+        secret: process.env.SESSION_SECRET || "super hyper secret key",
+        resave: false,
+        saveUninitialized: false,
+        store: MongoStore.create({
+          mongoUrl: MONGO_URI,
+        }),
+      })
+    );

+    ```

+  - OPTION 2 (previous cohorts):
-    - to keep login in development (ie. when we change code and nodemon restarts the server), make sure the property "ttl" is not commented:
+    - to keep user logged-in in development (ie. when we change code and nodemon restarts the server), make sure the property "ttl" is not commented:

     ```
     store: MongoStore.create({